9 futurist muses: the handmaidens of design

 The traditional full petal hanbok skirts and braid coils on the women inspired my Kuan Yin above, and also lo and behold, walked the Chanel runway.

 Karl spoke of the Korean traditional bojagi, patchwork on his runway, above, which I also spied popping up as a pillow in the next Korean drama obsession.
-Fated to Love You In this comedy, love story between an eccentric CEO, here below, ripping off his jacket on his megalomaniacally-decorated offices, the grand Las-Vegas-y minimalism decor is set off by the mod patchwork echo’ing the bojagi of Korean textile history.
+Fated to Love You.
+In this comedy, love story between an eccentric CEO, here below, ripping off his jacket on his megalomaniacally-decorated offices, the grand Las-Vegas-y minimalism decor is set off by the mod patchwork echo’ing the bojagi of Korean textile history.

 This CEO, by mistake, winds up impregnating a shy, office worker girl when they are both drugged and end up in the same bed together.
 The characters, the insane-and-without-any- precedent-what-so-ever stylistic juxtapositions of odd clothing and interiors was so bad, it was so good.
 For me, way more fascinating and clever than a pretentious fashion mag!